 It is recommended not to let the puppy run, jump or play on hard surfaces such as pavement until he is at least two years old and his joints are fully formed.
 It's okay for puppies to play on the grass or carpet, and jumping a few inches high is fine.

-Overfeeding your German Shepherd mixed Pitbull and letting it get fat can cause joint problems as well as other health conditions.
-Limit treats, keep him active, and serve him regular meals rather than making food available all the time.
+Overfeeding your German Shepherd mixed Pitbull and letting him get fat can cause joint problems and other health conditions.
+Instead, limit treats, keep him active, and serve him regular meals rather than making food available all the time.

 Coat color and care of the German Shepherd Mixed Pitbull

-German Shepherd mixed Pitbulls can withstand some extreme weather conditions for short periods of time.
-It really depends on the genes of the parents that are more dominant.
+German Shepherd mixed Pitbulls can withstand some extreme weather conditions for short periods.
+It really depends on the genes of the more dominant parents.

 Compatibility with children and other pets

 When well trained and has had plenty of exposure to children, a Pitbull German Shepherd makes a great companion for a large family with children.
-However, the size of it can be a disadvantage for smaller children.
-It is important to teach children to approach and touch dogs, and to always supervise any interaction between dogs and small children.
-Teach your child never to approach any dog while he is eating or to try to take his food away.
+However, the size of him can be a disadvantage for smaller children.
+It is important to teach children to approach and touch dogs and always to supervise any interaction between dogs and small children.
+For example, teach your child never to approach any dog while he is eating or to try to take his food away.
 As friendly as it may be, no dog should be left unattended with a small child.

-German Shepherd mixed Pitbulls can get along with other dogs, especially if they are raised with them.
-If it is an adult dog that has not been socialized, he will probably need a physically strong handler when in public settings.
+German Shepherd mixed Pitbulls can get along with other dogs, especially if raised with them.
+However, if it is an adult dog that has not been socialized, he will probably need a physically strong handler when in public settings.